10 Best HVAC

 Choose an HVAC company with skilled technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in Ohio are licensed by the Ohio Construction Industry Licensing Board.
 To obtain a license, contractors need to have at least five years of experience, carry a minimum amount of contractor liability coverage, and pass an exam.
 Your local jurisdiction may have additional licensing requirements.
 Checking reviews on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can help your decision as well.
-Choose a company with stellar reviews and stories of positive customer experiences.
+Choose a provider with stellar reviews and stories of positive experiences from customers.

 Understand Work Details

-Always make sure you understand what a company’s process is like.
-When HVAC repairs are needed, ask your provider to specify which parts require replacement and explain why.
-Confirm that your technician will clean and test your system after finishing the work to ensure proper operation.
+Always make sure you understand the details of any project.
+For HVAC repairs, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test the system after repairs are completed to verify that it’s working properly.
 When replacing your HVAC system, request that the installation company describe the new brand, estimated installation time, model, features, and energy efficiency.
-Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

 Compare Warranties